SeryioGonzalez/Azure_IoT_Lab/iothub/README.md

 ![Snapshot](../images/iot-hub-8.PNG "Azure IoT Hub Service")

-In the **evice ID** field, enter a name for your device.
+In the **Device ID** field, enter a name for your device.
 Select the default options highlighted, such as "Symmetric key" and "Auto-generate keys"

 ![Snapshot](../images/iot-hub-6.PNG "Azure IoT Hub Service")